stakater/mto-docs/content/explanation/why-ns-from-tenant-cr.md

 * **Simplified GitOps**: Tenant CRs streamline GitOps practices by enabling the management of multiple namespaces from a single point.
 This integration simplifies deployment workflows and reduces the need to navigate through multiple repositories or folders for namespace-related changes.

+* **Namespace provisioning for AppProjects **: Automated distribution of namespaces into their respective appProjects.

 [Creating Namespaces from Tenant CR](../tutorials/tenant/creating-namespaces.md)